Your Ultimate Coffee Guide to Disney World!

 Sign up for my newsletter and receive my FREE guide!
 You’ll learn 15 Ways to Save Money at Disney World and more great planning tips.

 Where to Find Coffee in the Magic Kingdom

 One thing to know: Magic Kingdom, Epcot, and Animal Kingdom have a Joffrey’s Coffee and Tea located outside each of the main gates.
 You can grab your coffee while waiting for the park to open!
 Magic Kingdom’s coffee stand is located at the Transportation and Ticket Center.

 - Main Street Bakery A.K.A.
-Starbucks (Main Street U.S.A): Full Starbucks food/beverage menu and special Disney treats like Mickey rice crispies and seasonal cupcakes.
+Starbucks (Main Street U.S.A): This is a fully functional Starbucks.
+Hooray for Coffee Lovers everywhere!
+You’ll also find special Disney treats like Mickey rice crispies and seasonal cupcakes.

 - Westward Ho Food Cart (Frontierland near the loading dock for Tom Sawyer’s Island): Cold brew and breakfast sandwiches in the morning or cold brew and candied bacon in the afternoon!
 They also have hot coffee and muffins.